JoshLongmire/Weather-Station-1-ESP32/README.md

 ### Project license

-This repository’s code is licensed under the PolyForm Noncommercial 1.0.0 license.
+This repository's code is licensed under the PolyForm Noncommercial 1.0.0 license.
 See `LICENSE`.

 Documentation and images are licensed under CC BY‑4.0.
 See `LICENSE-CC-BY-4.0.md`.